-François Houle grew up in a small town outside of Montreal, moved to Toronto when he was ten, and currently lives in Ottawa.
-An avid reader from a young age, he tried to create a comic book when he was twelve, wrote hundreds of song lyrics as a teenager, and finally wrote his first novel in 1985.
-Over time, he’s tried various genres, and finally has settled on character-based stories that explore love, loss, grief, and hope.
+François grew up in a small town outside of Montréal, moved to Toronto when he was ten, and currently lives in Ottawa.
+An avid reader from a young age, he tried to create a comic book when he was twelve, penned hundreds of song lyrics as a teenager, and wrote his first novel in 1985, a sci-fi influenced by the novel Dune.
+Several horror novels followed, and although none of these books will ever be published, they were important in his development as an author.

-François graduated from college in 1985 with a Programmer/Analyst diploma and then went into the ice cream business with his family, owning three Baskin-Robbins franchises for about 6 years.
-In 1991, he started his IT career which now spans 26 years.
+In 1985, at the age of 22, he graduated from college with a Programmer/Analyst diploma and then went into the ice cream business with his family, owning three Baskin-Robbins franchises for about 6 years.
+In 1991, he started his IT career which now spans 27+ years, and from 2003 – 2017, he was a Certified Professional Résumé Writer and operated a part-time business writing résumés for professionals at all levels.

 - I’m an amateur woodworker (I built the desk in my office where I write).